-I am a first-class BSc Zoology Graduate from the University of Liverpool going on to study MSc in Primate Behaviour and Conservation at Liverpool John Moores University in the next academic year.
-My main area of interest is the formation and maintenance of social relationships within non-human primate species, specifically with regards to conflict and reconciliation.
+I am a first-class BSc Zoology Graduate from the University of Liverpool and a current MSc in Primate Behaviour and Conservation student at Liverpool John Moores University.
+My main area of interest is the formation and maintenance of social relationships within non-human primate species both in the wild and in captivity, specifically with regards to conflict and reconciliation.

 Throughout my life I have been captivated by all aspects of primate behavioural ecology and am passionate about their conservation wordlwide.
 I am particular fascinated by the New World monkeys of South America, with my favourite monkey species being the Yellow-tailed Woolly Monkey (Oreonax flavicauda) of Peru.
 These animals are are one of Peru’s largest endemic mammals and are critically endangered, with a predicted population decline of 80% across the next three generations.
 In conjunction with the rarity of this animal, the inaccessibility of its habitat has made it difficult for a deep understanding of the ecology of this species to be attained.
 As one of the least known primate species in existence today, I find the prospect of researching aspects of their behavioural ecology thrilling.